 Internationally, she has appeared at the La Folle Journeé festival in Nantes with the world renowned American Spiritual Ensemble, and at the Szeged Open Air Festival with the Szeged Symphony Orchestra, singing the role of Bess in George Gershwin’s Porgy and Bess.
-Of her portrayal, the Hungarian Daily described her “beautiful soprano” as “impressive and powerfully erotic.”
-Further performances of Porgy and Bess have followed at Dallas Opera, Atlanta Opera (conducted by Keith Lockhart) and at the Opéra Comique in Paris, France.
+Further performances of Porgy and Bess have followed at Dallas Opera, Atlanta Opera and at the Opéra Comique in Paris, France.

-Angela’s versatility and acting skills have produced proud achievements in music theater as well – regional credits which include The Good Fairy in Pinocchio, Alice in I’m Getting My Act Together and Taking it on the Road, Mrs. Brown in Me and My Gal, Flo in Good News, Hattie in Kiss Me Kate, Susannah in Tintypes, Belladova in Phantom and Josephine Baker in the World Premiere of Dodsworth with Hal Linden at Fort Worth’s Casa Mañana Theater.
+Angela’s versatility and acting skills have produced proud achievements in music theater as well – regional credits include Alice in I’m Getting My Act Together and Taking it on the Road, Mrs. Brown in Me and My Gal, Flo in Good News, Hattie in Kiss Me Kate, Susannah in Tintypes, Belladova in Phantom and Josephine Baker in the World Premiere of Dodsworth with Hal Linden at Fort Worth’s Casa Mañana Theater.

-Angela is an alumna of Brevard College, Florida State University and The University of Texas at Austin.
-She is currently in her sophomore year as voice faculty for the Wagner College Music Department on Staten Island in New York.
+She is an alumna of Brevard College, Florida State University and the University of Texas at Austin. www.angelalowens.com